Korey Lee Preview, Player Props: White Sox vs. Orioles

 - Lee hit .160 with two doubles and a walk.

-- Lee picked up a hit in two of 11 games last year, with multiple hits in one of those games.
+- Lee got a hit in two of 11 games last year, with multiple hits in one of those games.

 - He did not hit a home run last year in the 11 games he appeared in.